evhub/coconut/DOCS.md

   -n, --no-write, --nowrite
                         disable writing compiled Python -d, --display         print compiled Python
-  -q, --quiet           suppress all informational output (combine with
+  -q, --quiet           suppress all informational output (combine with --display to write
-                        --display to write runnable code to stdout) -s, --strict          enforce code cleanliness standards --no-tco, --notco     disable tail call optimization --no-wrap, --nowrap   disable wrapping type hints in strings -c code, --code code  run Coconut passed in as a string (can also be piped into stdin)
+                        runnable code to stdout)
+  -s, --strict          enforce code cleanliness standards --no-tco, --notco     disable tail call optimization --no-wrap, --nowrap   disable wrapping type annotations in strings and turn off 'from
-  -j processes, --jobs processes
+                        __future__ import annotations' behavior -c code, --code code  run Coconut passed in as a string (can also be piped into stdin) -j processes, --jobs processes
-                        number of additional processes to use (defaults to 0) (pass 'sys' to use machine default) -f, --force           force re-compilation even when source code and compilation parameters haven't changed --minify              reduce size of compiled Python --jupyter ..., --ipython ...
+                        number of additional processes to use (defaults to 0) (pass 'sys' to use machine default)
+  -f, --force           force re-compilation even when source code and compilation
+                        parameters haven't changed
+  --minify              reduce size of compiled Python --jupyter ..., --ipython ...
-                        run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --mypy ...            run MyPy on compiled Python (remaining args passed to MyPy) (implies --package) --argv ..., --args ...
+                        run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter)
+  --mypy ...            run MyPy on compiled Python (remaining args passed to MyPy) (implies
+                        --package)
+  --argv ..., --args ...
-                        set sys.argv to source plus remaining args for use in the Coconut script being run --tutorial            open Coconut's tutorial in the default web browser --docs, --documentation
+                        set sys.argv to source plus remaining args for use in the Coconut script being run
-                        open Coconut's documentation in the default web browser
+  --tutorial            open Coconut's tutorial in the default web browser --docs, --documentation
-  --style name          set Pygments syntax highlighting style (or 'list' to
-                        list styles) (defaults to COCONUT_STYLE environment
-                        variable if it exists, otherwise 'default') --history-file path   set history file (or '' for no file) (currently set to 'c:\users\evanj\.coconut_history') (can be modified by
+                        open Coconut's documentation in the default web browser --style name          set Pygments syntax highlighting style (or 'list' to list styles) (defaults to COCONUT_STYLE environment variable if it exists, otherwise 'default') --history-file path   set history file (or '' for no file) (currently set to 'c:\users\evanj\.coconut_history') (can be modified by setting
-                        setting COCONUT_HOME environment variable) --recursion-limit limit, --recursionlimit limit
+                        COCONUT_HOME environment variable)
+  --recursion-limit limit, --recursionlimit limit
-                        set maximum recursion depth in compiler (defaults to 2000)
+                        set maximum recursion depth in compiler (defaults to 2000) --site-install, --siteinstall
-  --site-install, --siteinstall
-                        set up coconut.convenience to be imported on Python start
-  --verbose             print verbose debug output --trace               print verbose parsing data (only available in coconut-
+                        set up coconut.convenience to be imported on Python start --verbose             print verbose debug output --trace               print verbose parsing data (only available in coconut-develop)
-                        develop)
 ```

 ### Coconut Scripts